Our top picks for emerging methods

 - The catch: To make enough to satisfy the world’s men, you can’t just gather plants—you have to identify the active compound and then chemically synthesize it, which requires very specific skills.
 Researchers on the Indonesian pill (Justicia gendarussa) have already done this, but researchers on the Indian and Chinese compounds (carica papaya and TW) haven’t.
 Then you need to test it extensively, since plant compounds can have effects throughout the body (for example, the Indonesian plant seems to have effects similar to aspirin, and the Chinese compound, Tripterygium wilfordii, is used in higher doses to treat autoimmune disease).
 Finally, reversibility studies need to go on long term before an oral drug can be considered reversible rather than just a vasectomy alternative.
 This will require a concerted, coordinated effort, preferably at a center funded specifically to test and compare compounds.
 And that means money!

 - What they are: The testes need to be slightly cooler than the rest of the body to properly produce sperm.
 If you keep them at body temperature during the day (with an underwear modification to keep them tucked in the inguinal canal), or a lot warmer for a shorter period of time (with testes-only baths for 45 minutes a day for 3 weeks every 6 months), contraception can be available for free.

 - Why we like it: It’s simple, free, and available right now to anybody.

 - The catch/next steps: It takes dedication.
 And though there are lots of small studies that show it works, the low-tech nature and “eww, weird” factor has kept funders from supporting the large studies that would be reassuring.
-If you’d like to see these studies done, make your voice heard.

 Note 2016: Link broken?
 Doing historical research?
 Try the previous (2011) archived version of our site if you need a particular link or reference.